Phocas: Foreign conflict

 A solidus of Phocas minted c.
 608; on the reverse, it depicts an angel holding the globus cruciger.

 Despite the executions of the previous emperor and his dynastic successors, Phocas remained in a precarious position, which led him to devote his energy to purging enemies and destroying conspiracies.
 The Sassanian Empire launched an invasion of the eastern provinces of the empire.

 During his reign, the Balkan frontier remained stable.
 He concluded a treaty with the Avars in 604, though warfare flared up again as a consequence of the Heraclian rebellion in 609.

 The Sassanid Persians had formerly been at peace with Maurice as a result of a treaty they made with him in 591.
 After Phocas usurped and killed Maurice, the Persians invaded the empire in 603.
+Khosrow II had imprisoned the Byzantine ambassador sent by Phocas to announce Phocas' ascension to the throne and sent an army that managed to defeat the Byzantines and killed Germanus.
+Phocas proceeded to conclude peace treaties with the Avars and the Lombards, which enabled him to send troops from the Balkans to the east under the command of the palace eunuch Leontius.
+However, Khosrow II was able to defeat Leontius and his forces near Dara, and in the process captured many prisoners.
+The following year, the Persians carried out a raid at the border region unopposed, and the Byzantines were unable to stop the Persians.
 The Sassanids rapidly occupied the eastern provinces, leading the Magister militum per Orientem, Narses, to defect to their side.
 Phocas swiftly dealt with him, by inviting him to Constantinople under the promise of safe conduct, then having him burnt alive when he arrived.
 Though Dara was lost in connection with the revolt, Phokas was able to fight the Sasanians to a standstill until 606, with no further major strongholds falling.
 Between 607 and 610, the armies of Khosrow managed to slowly conquer the Mesopotamian fortresses, and by August 610, they had established a bridgehead across the Euphrates.
+The plague and invasions led to a poor harvest, which was exacerbated by the rebellion of the exarch of Africa Heraclius, who halted shipments of grain to Constantinople.
 Some historians blame the civil war between Phocas and Heraclius for the collapse of the eastern frontier in the following years.

 Contemporary accounts describe the Persians as being very brutal to the occupied population.
 The 'miracle of St Demetrios' described the carnage:

 [T]he devil raised the whirlwind of hatred in all the East, Cilicia, Asia, Palestine and all the lands from there to Constantinople: the factions, no longer content simply to spill blood in public places, attacked homes, slaughtered women, children, the aged, and the young who were sick; those whose youth and frailty impeded their escape from the massacre, [saw] their friends, acquaintances, and parents pillaged, and after all that, even set on fire so that the most wretched inhabitant was not able to escape.